nhn/tui.calendar/docs/en/guide/migration-guide-v2.md

 ## Overview

 TOAST UI Calendar v2.0, which uses [preact](https://preactjs.com/) to render calendars more efficiently, has been released.
 In v2, we have improved the bundle size and upgraded to a modern development environment, laying the groundwork for making it easy to add other features.
-Migration is provided as a guide for users who use Calendar to better understand this.
+We provide a migration guide for better understanding of users who use Calendar.

 ## Installation